Canadian passport: Refusal and revocation of passports

+Section 10.1 was later challenged in Federal Court by Fateh Kamel, whose passport had also been refused for national security reasons.
+On 13 March 2008, the Federal Court declared section 10.1 of the Canadian Passport Order to be unconstitutional and therefore invalid, though the court suspended its declaration of invalidity for six months in order to allow the government time to amend the order.
+The federal government launched an appeal at the Federal Court of Appeal and a ruling handed down on 29 January 2009 overturned the lower court decision.
+The court unanimously agreed the denial of passport service on national security grounds is in compliance with the Charter of Rights and Freedoms, citing the limitation clause Section One as its main decision point.
+Kamel launched an appeal in 2009 to the Supreme Court of Canada but the court declined to hear his case and thus ended the legality challenge to the Canadian Passport Order.
+In 2010, Kamel attempted to re-apply for a Canadian passport but was once again refused by the minister on grounds of national security.
+He sought judicial review but was dismissed by the Federal Court and subsequently by the Federal Court of Appeal in 2013.
+Kamel did not appeal the decision of the Federal Court of Appeal to the Supreme Court of Canada.

 Types of passports

 The other types of Canadian passports and documents issued, excluding the regular passport.

 Before 1947, there were two types of passports: those issued to people who were born British subjects (navy blue cover) and those issued to people naturalized as British subjects.

 Regular passport (navy blue cover).
 These documents are issued to citizens for occasional travel, such as vacations and business trips.
 They contain 38 pages (33 pages available for visa labels and stamps).
 They can be issued to adults (age 16 years and older) with a validity of 5 or 10 years or children under 16 with a validity of 5 years.